ISO 9001 requirements; Quality Management System

 The performance evaluation section, also known as clause 9 of the ISO 9001:2015 standard, dictates that your organisation should continually measure and analyse your processes and record the results to:

-- Demonstrate its compliance with the ISO 9001 standard requirements.
+- Demonstrate its compliance with the ISO 9001 process standard and requirements.

 - Fully utilise and apply all parts of the Quality Management System.